MCP App Inspector

 The sunpeak inspector replicates those host runtimes on localhost.
 It renders your resources exactly as ChatGPT and Claude would — same display modes, themes, safe areas, and conversation chrome — so you can develop and test without deploying.

 The inspector works with any MCP server.
-Run sunpeak inspect --server URL to inspect any running server, or sunpeak dev in a sunpeak project where the inspector is built into the dev server.
+Run npx sunpeak inspect --server URL to inspect any running server, or pnpm dev in a sunpeak project where the inspector is built into the dev server.

 Inspect Manually.
 Test Automatically.